-Any policy, specification or procedure which the Health Officer is authorized by this chapter to adopt shall be in writing with copies made available to the public.
+Any policy, specification or procedure for which the Health Officer is authorized by this chapter to adopt shall be in writing with copies made available to the public.
 Such policies, specifications or procedures shall be made available to the public 30 days before their implementation by the Health Officer.
+[Ord.
+4220 § 2, 1992].